phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 ## What's next?

-As already mentioned, the 8259 APIC has been superseded by the [APIC], a controller with more capabilities and multicore support.
+As already mentioned, the 8259 PIC has been superseded by the [APIC], a controller with more capabilities and multicore support.
 In the next post we will explore this controller and learn how to use its integrated timer and how to set interrupt priorities.